+LN: We often preach that travel can change someone, and help them grow.
+What was the greatest lesson you learned?
 PH: The classic answer to this is something along the lines of how great and caring everyone around the world is or freeing yourself from your material possessions.
 Yeah, I can’t disagree with that, but everyone’s heard that so many times that you don’t need to travel to learn that, you just need to read a couple travel blogs.

 I learned, and will never forget that challenges and discomfort are what make life interesting and fulfilling.
 Pursue new interests, or take your current interests to the next level, and once you start feeling comfortable, repeat the process.
 As soon as you fall into a mundane and repetitive lifestyle, that is when life will pass you by before you know it.
 To put it simply, don’t live life casually.

+LN: Did you go back to your old career afterwards or did things change?
 PH: I was going to, but plans changed about 6 months into the trip.
 After quitting my job, my boss offered to let me take a one year leave of absence, which I really appreciated.

 I started to realized that I still had no interest in going back to my own job.
 I felt that as a trip of this magnitude could very well be a once in a lifetime thing, maybe I should extend it a bit, as that would be much more feasible than planning another trip like it a couple years later.
 So, the 10 month trip turned into 20 months.